Plan the conversation carefully.

 Use this when

-Picture the ordinary version: you already know the limit, but you are trying not to over-explain it until it turns into a negotiation.
+Picture the ordinary version: a message is sitting on the screen, you are tempted to send more context, and healthy texting boundaries in relationships could become sharper than you mean.
 The useful first move is deciding what belongs in the first sentence and what can wait.

-• The issue is specific enough to name as personal-time boundaries.
+- The issue is specific enough to name as healthy texting boundaries in relationships.

 Before you say it